Nose Bleeds at Night: Causes and Prevention

 If you're a chronic nose picker, try wearing gloves to bed to prevent yourself from picking your nose at night.
 You might also consider wearing a headband wrapped around your forehead to make nose-picking more difficult.

-A humidifier can help add moisture to the air and prevent your nasal membranes from getting dry and cracked.
+A humidifier can help add moisture to the air and prevent your nasal passages from getting dry and cracked.
 If you're prone to nosebleeds, keep a humidifier in your bedroom to help prevent them from happening at night.

 It's advised to opt for an easy-to-wash humidifier, as humidifiers can get dirty quickly and be a breeding ground for bacteria, which in turn can trigger your allergies and make you more susceptible to a nosebleed.